 See the complete list of ingredients below on the recipe card.

-- Dried marjoram: You can substitute all oregano in place of the marjoram.
+- Dried marjoram: You can substitute all oregano for the marjoram.
 However, if you have never tried Marjoram, I encourage you to try it.
 Marjoram is milder and sweeter with mint and woody undertones.
 I prefer marjoram in almost every recipe that calls for oregano.

 - Fire-roasted tomatoes: You can substitute an equally sized can of diced tomatoes.

-- Green olives: Like Spanish manzanilla olives.
+- Green olives: Such as Spanish manzanilla olives.
 You can use pitted green olives stuffed with pimentos or plain pitted green olives.
 I like to chop them coarsely, but slicing them works as well.

 - Raisins: Use regular or golden raisins.